iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 ### Choosing where to attach messages

 To transfer 10 i to Bob, Charlie must attach a value message to the Tangle.
-To do so, he needs two tip messages that he can attach his own message.
+To do so, he needs between 1 and 8 tip messages that he can attach his own message.

 To get these tip messages, Charlie requests them from a node.

-The node selects two messages by using an algorithm called uniform random tip selection (URTS).
-This algorithm selects two valid tip messages that lead to a valid ledger state.
+The node selects this messages by using an algorithm called uniform random tip selection (URTS).
+This algorithm selects between 1 and 8 valid tip messages that lead to a valid ledger state.

 * The ledger state is a record of all the value message that have transferred IOTA tokens in the Tangle, including the state of all balances on addresses.
 This state must always be balanced: The total number of IOTA tokens must always add up to thetotal supply.